alphagov/paas-team-manual/source/upcoming_plans/ireland_decomissioning.html.md

 ## Post Decommissioning Checks

-- [ ] Click around AWS console in Ireland looking for orphaned items.
+- [ ] Click around AWS console and enable the resource explorer in Ireland to look for orphaned items.
 Check:
     - [ ] ec2
     - [ ] ebs
     - [ ] ebs snapshots